 Angela Tucker founded the Adoptee Mentoring Society to fill a deeply personal gap—one she knew all too well as a transracial adoptee.
-After her documentary, Closure, touched hearts across the country, she was flooded with messages from adoptees and adoptive parents yearning for guidance on identity, race, and belonging.
 What began as casual conversations turned into a lifeline.
-In each story Angela heard, a pattern emerged: so many adoptees were navigating their journeys alone, without safe or affirming spaces to make sense of their experiences.
+In each story Angela heard, a pattern emerged: many adoptees were navigating their journeys alone, without safe or affirming spaces to make sense of their experiences.
 The Adoptee Mentoring Society was born from that need.

 Our Values